DarkishLocket10/2026site/src/pages/posts/post-6.md

 ---

 ### Listening over time
 First, I aggregated the data by day to see how many hours I listened on each date.
 The result, plotted below, covers the entire seven-plus years of history.
-Peaks correspond to marathon listening sessions, whereas the **troughs** are days when I hardly used Spotify.
+Peaks correspond to marathon listening sessions, whereas the troughs are days when I hardly used Spotify.

 <figure>
     <img src="/postphotos/post 6 - spotify/daily_listening_hours.png" alt="Chart displaying my daily listening hours for the past eight years." />
-  <figcaption>Chart displaying my daily listening hours for the past ~eight years.</figcaption>
+  <figcaption>My daily listening hours for the past ~eight years.</figcaption>
 </figure>

 What's fun is that I can relate those peaks to road trips and times of prolonged study sessions.
 I also see a general upward trend.
 My listening time started climbing in early 2023 and stayed high through 2024.
 More often, I found myself having music on in the background as I got older.